 This is just one possible minimum - there are several other local minima in this solution.
-You'll find that the solution you get is very sensitive to the initial guess for the optimal point - when you solve a problem
+You'll find that the solution you get is very sensitive to the initial guess for the optimal point - when you solve a problem like this it's well worth trying lots of initial guesses.
+And if you have any physical insight into what the solution might look like, use this to come up with the best initial guess you can.

 Here's an explanation of how this script works.
-The constrained nonlinear optimizer is the function fmincon (@objective function, initialguess, A, b, C, d, lowerbound, upperbound)
+The constrained nonlinear optimizer is the function fmincon(@objective_function, initialguess, A, b, C, d, lowerbound, upperbound)

 - 1. The 'objective function' specifies the function to be minimized.
 The solution calculated by the function must always be a real number.
-It can be a function of as many (real valued) variables as you like the variables are specified as a vector that we will call \mathbf{w} .
+It can be a function of as many (real valued) variables as you like the variables are specified as a vector that we will call w.
 In our example, the vector is [x, y]. - 2.
 The 'initial guess' is a vector, which must provide an initial estimate for the solution w.
 If possible, the initial guess should satisfy any constraints. - 3.
-The arguments 'A' and 'b' are used to specify any constraints that have the form $\mathbf{A}\mathbf{x} \leq \mathbf{b}$, where \mathbf{A} is a matrix, and \mathbf{b} is a vector.
-If there are no constraints like this you can put in blank vectors, i.e. just type [] in place of both \mathbf{A} and \mathbf{b} . - 4.
+The arguments 'A' and 'b' are used to specify any constraints that have the form $\mathbf{Ax} \leq \mathbf{b}$, where A is a matrix, and b is a vector.
+If there are no constraints like this you can put in blank vectors, i.e. just type [] in place of both A and b. - 4.
 The arguments C and d enforce constraints of the form Cw = d.
 Again, if these don't exist in your problem you can enter [] in place of C and d. - 5.
-The lowerbound and upperbound variables enforce constraints of the form $\mathbf{w}{min} \leq \mathbf{w} \leq \mathbf{w}{max}$, where lowerbound is the lowest admissible value for the solution, and upperbound is the highest admissible value for the solution.
+The lowerbound and upperbound variables enforce constraints of the form $\mathbf{w}{\min} \le \mathbf{w} \le \mathbf{w}{\max}$, where lowerbound is the lowest admissible value for the solution, and upperbound is the highest admissible value for the solution.